could have impeached Bill for far

 To the contrary: on February 20, after two months of talks at Rambouillet among the Yugoslavs, ethnic Albanians, Americans, British, French, Germans, and Russians, the Russian news agency ITAR-TASS reported that a compromise offer had been floated: “a multinational force … under the UN or the OSCE flag rather than the NATO flag as was planned before.”
 The Yugoslav delegation showed “signs that it might accept international peacekeepers” for Kosovo from one of those two bodies.
 But the next day, Secretary of State Madeleine Albright, stated on CNN, “The United States’ position is that it has to be a NATO-led force.”

 What the Yugoslavs rejected was the U.S. proposal for an occupation of the whole country, including all of Serbia and Montenegro—not just Kosovo—by a hostile army, specifically 28,000 NATO soldiers.
 The document handed to the Yugoslav government to sign—or else—contained provisions like these:

-7. NATO personnel shall be immune from
+7. NATO personnel shall

-any form of arrest, investigation, or detention by the
+any form of arrest, investigation, or

 authorities in the FRY [Federal Republic of

 The news media nearly all placed the blame for the breakdown of negotiations on stubborn intransigence of the government in Belgrade.
 The truth was otherwise.
 On May 18, Jim Jatras, a foreign policy assistant to the Senate’s Republicans, said in a speech to the Cato Institute in Washington that a senior administration official told the news media at Rambouillet, “We intentionally set the bar too high for the Serbs to comply.
 They need some bombing, and that’s what they’re going to get.”